Convergence and error propagation results on a linear iterative unfolding method: A linear iterative unfolding method

 Armed with these equalities, we are ready to state the statistical error propagation formula for our unfolding method.

-\begin{Thm} (Statistical error) Take the iterative solution for the unfolding problem as in Eq.(\ref{iterativesolution}) and assume that the convergence conditions of Theorem \ref{convergence} hold.
+\begin{theorem} (Statistical error) Take the iterative solution for the unfolding problem as in Eq.(\ref{iterativesolution}) and assume that the convergence conditions of Theorem~\ref{convergence} hold.
 Let $\mathrm{Cov}(g)$ be the $n\times n$ statistical covariance matrix of the measured pdf $g$, where $g$ is given in the form of an $n$-bin histogram.
 If $f$ and $f_{N}$ is modeled as an $m$-bin histogram, then the $m\times m$ covariance matrix of $f_{N}$, $\mathrm{Cov}(f_{N})$, may be obtained by the following iterative formula along with $f_{N}$:

-where $E_{N}{E_{N}}^{T} = \mathrm{Cov}(f_{N})$ holds for each $N$. \end{Thm} \begin{Prf} This is a simple consequence of the linearity of the unfolding method Eq.(\ref{iterativesolution}), and of Remark~\ref{statrem} (iv) combined with (iii) and then re-expressing it via iterative form. \end{Prf}
+where $E_{N}{E_{N}}^{T} = \mathrm{Cov}(f_{N})$ holds for each $N$. \end{theorem} \begin{proof} This is a simple consequence of the linearity of the unfolding method Eq.(\ref{iterativesolution}), and of Remark~\ref{statrem}~(iv) combined with (iii) and then re-expressing it via iterative form. \end{proof}

-\begin{Rem} The following remarks add some pieces of information about the practical usage of the statistical error propagation theorem. \begin{enumerate} \item If the measured pdf $g$ is a histogram, then each component obeys Poisson distribution, and thus $\mathrm{Cov}(g)=\mathrm{diag}(g)$.
-Furthermore a real $n\times n$ matrix $\mathrm{Err}(g)$, satisfying $\mathrm{Err}(g)\mathrm{Err}(g)^{T}=\mathrm{Cov}(g)$, may be constructed by taking the componentwise square-root of $\mathrm{diag}(v)$.
-This can directly be used in calculation of $E_{0}$ in Theorem~\ref{staterror} \item If $f$ is modeled as a histogram with $m$ bins then for each iteration order $N$ the real matrix $E_{N}$ is of $m\times n$ type, i.e.\ $\mathrm{Cov}(f_{N})=E_{N}{E_{N}}^{T}$ shall be of $m\times m$ type. \item The square-root of the diagonal elements of the obtained covariance matrix $\mathrm{Cov}(f_{N})$ give the exact statistical errors of $f_{N}$ which then may be used to define an iteration stopping criterion, for instance the sum of the statistical errors may be required to be under a predefined threshold.
-One should not forget, however, that this unfolding method ---just as any other unfolding method--- introduces pretty strong correlations and thus the non-diagonal elements of $\mathrm{Cov}(f_{N})$ also play important role when describing the characteristics of the statistical fluctuations of $f_{N}$. \end{enumerate} \end{Rem}
+\begin{remark} The following remarks add some pieces of information about the practical usage of the statistical error propagation theorem. \begin{enumerate}[(i)] \item If the measured pdf $g$ is a histogram, then each component obeys Poisson distribution, and thus $\mathrm{Cov}(g)=\mathrm{diag}(g)$.
+Furthermore a real $n\times n$ matrix $\mathrm{Err}(g)$, satisfying $\mathrm{Err}(g)\mathrm{Err}(g)^{T}=\mathrm{Cov}(g)$, may be constructed by taking the componentwise square-root of $\mathrm{diag}(g)$.
+This can directly be used in calculation of $E_{0}$ in Theorem~\ref{staterror}. \item If $f$ is modeled as a histogram with $m$ bins then for each iteration order $N$ the real matrix $E_{N}$ is of $m\times n$ type, i.e.\ $\mathrm{Cov}(f_{N})=E_{N}{E_{N}}^{T}$ shall be of $m\times m$ type. \item The square-root of the diagonal elements of the covariance matrix $\mathrm{Cov}(f_{N})$ give the exact statistical errors of $f_{N}$ which then may be used to define an iteration stopping criterion, for instance the sum of the statistical errors may be required to be under a predefined threshold.
+One should not forget, however, that this unfolding method ---just as any other unfolding method--- introduces pretty strong correlations and thus the non-diagonal elements of $\mathrm{Cov}(f_{N})$ also play an important role when describing the characteristics of the statistical fluctuations of $f_{N}$. \end{enumerate} \end{remark}